The EX File Format¶

 Notes:

-• It can be seen that for each Hermite term in the tensor product basis functions there are twice as many parameter values at each node.
+- It can be seen that for each Hermite term in the tensor product basis functions there are twice as many parameter values at each node.

-• The Value indices are indices into the array of parameters held for the field component at the node, starting at 1 for the value.
-(Note that a newer EX format replaces this with keyword Value labels and parameters are mapped by symbolic names such as value, d/ds1 with versions greater than 1 in brackets e.g. d/ds2(2); this will be fully documented soon.)
+are indices into the array of parameters held for the field component at the node, starting at 1 for the value.
+(Note that a newer EX format replaces this with keywordValue labels

-• All scale factors are listed in a single block; in this case there are 32+8+16+32=88 scale factors, listed in the order of the scale factor set declaration at the top of the element field header.
+modify function used for the theta component of the coordinates field specifies that as xi increases, the angle of theta decreases.
+This needs to be stated since it is equally possible to interpolate this angle in the opposite direction around the circle. - All scale factors are listed in a single block; in this case there are 32+8+16+32=88 scale factors, listed in the order of the scale factor set declaration at the top of the element field header.
 Scale factor indices are absolute locations in this array, but they are considered invalid if referring to parts of the array not containing scale factors for the basis used in the field component.

-• Note how all the scale factors for the tri-linear Lagrange basis are equal to 1.0; it is best to avoid using scale factors if they are always going to be unit valued.
+- Note how all the scale factors for the tri-linear Lagrange basis are equal to 1.0; it is best to avoid using scale factors if they are always going to be unit valued.
 Earlier examples showed how to omit scaling.

-Per-element constant and grid-based element fields
+Per-element constant and grid-based element fields¶

 The EX file format file also supports storage of regular grids of real or integer values across elements.
 The grid is assumed regular across N divisions on lines, N*M divisions on squares and N*M*P divisions on cubes.

-Element parameter Values follow Faces (if any) and precede Nodes within each element definition.
+(if any) and precede Nodes

 Per-element constants are a special case using constant bases together with 0 grid divisions.
 These have been supported since Cmgui 2.7 (April 2010).
 See this extract from legacy Cmgui example a/element_constants: